datagrok-ai/public/help/develop/getting-started.md

 All the overviews and demos for the Datagrok platform are located on [our YouTube channel] &mdash; subscribe to this channel to get updates on the latest Datagrok features.

-## Datagrok Tutorials and Exercises
+## Datagrok tutorials and exercises

 It's time to get your hands dirty with building on Datagrok!